monkstone/monkstone.github.com/_posts/2020-03-21-V3D_Drivers_RaspberryPI.md

 categories: jruby_art update
 keywords: 'PiCrate, VC4, V3D, Mesa, glxinfo'
 ---
-It is surprising that `mesa-utils` package does get installed by default with Raspbian Buster, it is provides the useful diagnostic tool `glxinfo`
+It is surprising that `mesa-utils` package does get installed by default with Raspbian Buster, since it provides the useful diagnostic tool `glxinfo`

 ```bash
 sudo apt-get install mesa-utils